Music Theory for Beginners

 Key Concepts for Aspiring Musicians

-We have several different categories for you to look at.
+We have several different categories for you to look at, with links to comprehensive pages on each topic.
 If you are a beginner - basic theory would be the best place to start.
-We have included videos wherever possible.
-They are educational, informative and very helpful in understanding basic concepts.
+Educational videos have been included wherever possible - they are educational, informative and very helpful in understanding basic concepts.

 Basic Theory